kristina-gif/rsschool-cv/cv.md

 ## ABOUT ME:

-My motivation is to prove to myself and others that I can achieve anything if I put in the effort.I dream of becoming a front-end developer.
+My motivation is to prove to myself and others that I can achieve anything if I put in the effort.
+I dream of becoming a front-end developer.

 ## MY GOAL